Computation of CSRS and FERS Benefits

 Under both CSRS and FERS, the benefit to your survivor will continue until he or she dies or remarries, unless the remarriage occurs after age 55.
 If it occurs before age 55, the survivor annuity is terminated but may be restored if that remarriage is dissolved by death, annulment, or divorce.
 On the other hand, if the intended beneficiary dies or remarries while you are still living, you must notify OPM.
 Then the entitlement to that survivor benefit will be terminated and your own annuity restored to its unreduced rate.

 Survivor Annuity for a Former Spouse—Under certain circumstances, a survivor annuity may be paid to a former spouse of a retiree.
 For example, a court order may award a survivor annuity to a former spouse.
 If you are married, the maximum amount that can be paid to your current spouse will be reduced.
 If there is no court order in effect, you may still elect to provide a survivor annuity to a former spouse; however, if you are married, you may do this only with the consent of your current spouse.
-To begin that process, a former spouse entitled to a survivor benefit may write the Office of Personnel Management at P.O.
-Box 45, Boyers, PA 16017-0045 (be sure to include the deceased’s full name, claim number, date of death, date of birth, and Social Security number, if known) or call OPM at (888) 767-6738 or (724) 794-2005, TDD (800) 878-5707.
 Also see Survivor Annuity to Former Spouse in Chapter 7, Section 2.

 Annuity With Benefit to Named Person Having an Insurable Interest—If you are in good health when you retire, as demonstrated by a current medical exam, you may elect an Annuity With Benefit to Named Person Having an Insurable Interest.
 “Insurable interest” is an insurance term applying to a person who would benefit financially by your continuing to be alive.

-An insurable interest annuity is presumed to exist for a current spouse, a blood or adoptive relative closer than a first cousin (such as a child), a former spouse, a person to whom you are engaged, a person with whom you are living in a relationship that would constitute a common-law marriage, and (effective July 20, 2012 under rules at 5 CFR 831 and 842) a same-sex domestic partner who meets certain standards (see Domestic Partners in Chapter 8, Section 4), a former same-sex domestic partner meeting those standards, or a person with whom the employee has agreed to enter into a such a partnership.
+An insurable interest annuity is presumed to exist for a current spouse, a blood or adoptive relative closer than a first cousin (such as a child), a former spouse, a person to whom you are engaged, a person with whom you are living in a relationship that would constitute a common-law marriage, and a same-sex domestic partner who meets certain standards (see Domestic Partners in Chapter 8, Section 4), a former same-sex domestic partner meeting those standards, or a person with whom the employee has agreed to enter into a such a partnership.

 If the person you name is not one of these, you will need to submit affidavits from one or more persons whose personal knowledge can confirm that the person you name meets the insurable interest criterion.
 To do that, the affidavits must explain the relationship between you and the person you name, the extent to which the person is dependent on you, and the reasons why he or she might reasonably expect to derive financial benefit from your continued life.

-If you elect an Annuity With Benefit to Named Person Having an Insurable Interest, your annuity will be reduced by a percentage that depends on the difference between your age and the age of the person you name, as shown in the Insurable Interest Annuity Reduction table.
+If you elect an insurable interest annuity, your annuity will be reduced by a percentage that depends on the difference between your age and the age of the person you name, as shown in the Insurable Interest Annuity Reduction table.
 Upon your death after retirement and for the rest of his or her life, the person named as having an insurable interest will receive an annuity equal to 55 percent of your reduced annuity under both CSRS and FERS.
 However, if the person named as having an insurable interest dies before you die, your annuity will be restored to its unreduced rate upon written request to OPM.

-The insurable interest option is not available to persons who receive disability retirement benefits or where making such an election would conflict with a court order.
+Note: You cannot provide an insurable interest annuity to someone if you are receiving disability retirement benefits or if making such an election would conflict with a court order.

-If you choose an annuity without survivor benefits, your spouse and any other family members covered under your Federal Employees Health Benefits plan will lose that coverage upon your death unless they are otherwise eligible for coverage.
-In addition, they will lose the ability to initially enroll in the Federal Long-Term Care Insurance Program, unless otherwise eligible for coverage, although they could continue FLTCIP coverage if already enrolled.
+If you receive an annuity without survivor benefits, your spouse and any other family members covered under your Federal Employees Health Benefits plan or your Federal Employees Dental and Vision Insurance Program plan will lose that coverage upon your death unless they are otherwise eligible for coverage.
+In addition, a spouse and qualifying family members will lose the ability to initially enroll in the Federal Long-Term Care Insurance Program unless otherwise eligible for coverage, although they could continue FLTCIP coverage if already enrolled.
+The survivor annuity decision has no impact on a death claim under the Federal Employees’ Group Life Insurance program.

 See Section 2 in Chapter 4 for the allowable changes in survivor elections after retirement in various circumstances.